September 14, 2022, by jhillary1

 Looking at your CV from the perspective of a recruiter can be beneficial when looking at where you may need to cut down.
 Knowing a recruiter may have hundreds of CVs to skim through can force you to focus each point of your CV.
 This way it clearly tells a recruiter why you would be a great person for that particular job.

-We asked Mental Health Nursing student, Jerome, about the support he received from the Careers service when applying for jobs and tailoring his CV.
+We asked Mental Health Nursing student, Jerome, about the support he received from the Careers team when applying for jobs and tailoring his CV.

 1. What are you doing now and why did you choose this career path?